oauthstuff/draft-oauth-rar/main.md

 ```

 Note: the client needs to be aware upfront of the possibility that a certain authorization details object can be enriched.
 It is assumned that this property is part of the definition of the respective authorization details type.

+# Token Error Response

+The AS MUST refuse to process any unknown authorization data type or authorization details not conforming to the respective type definition.
+If any of the objects in `authorization_details` contains an unknown authorization data type or an object of known type but containing unknown elements or elements of the wrong type or elements
+with invalid values or if required elements are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 # Resource Servers